 The suffering happens when the ego or the sense of personal identification believing itself to be the “doer” thinks that it has the free will to change outcomes.

 “There is neither creation nor destruction, neither destiny nor free will, neither path nor achievement.
 This is the final truth.”Ramana Maharshi.

 But I Do Have Some Volition to Make a Choice?

-You may argue that in the larger context we don’t have free will, but what about smaller scenarios.
-My assertion to that is that you do have the freedom to make a choice but what choice you make and its outcome is predetermined by the universe.
-This is the part majority of people struggle with.
+You may argue that in the larger context, we don’t have free will, but what about smaller scenarios?
+My assertion to that is that you do have the freedom to make a choice, but what choice you make and its outcome is predetermined by the universe.
+This is the part a majority of people struggle with.

 If you are aware at that moment, you’ll notice that your choice, let’s say coffee in this case, was the result of some internal or external process.

 Maybe the presentation of the coffee was more appealing than the tea.
 Maybe the smell of coffee reminded you of a past pleasant experience of having a similar beverage somewhere else.